Individual and Group Counseling

 Group sessions help students deal with typical stressors such as self-confidence, self-esteem, relationships and stress related to employment, college and family issues.
 Participating in groups is a great way to connect with other students in a safe and supportive environment.
 Please call (212) 650-8222 for specific details on group counseling sessions.

-These are the counseling groups offered during Spring 2014 semester:
+These are the counseling groups offered during Fall 2014 semester:

 Peer Counseling Program